-4. Final Exam (50%)
+4. Final Exam (35%)

 The final exam covers all material discussed in the course.
-Photo ID at the exam is required.
+A photo ID at the exam is required.
 No electronic devices (e.g. cell/smartphone, laptop, scientific calculators, translators, etc.) are permitted.

-Midterm and final exams are closed-book.
-Unless a medical certificate is provided, no accommodation is made for missed tests or final exam.
+All term tests and final exams are closed-book.
+Unless a medical certificate is provided, no accommodation is made for missed tests or final exams.